murillo-group/sarkas/docs/contributing/contributing.rst

 Also, make sure that the code you are submitting always accounts for the following three:

 - **Maintaining code quality:** Your code must follow the PEP8 style guide, should cover edge cases, etc.
 - **Documenting the code:** You must write docstrings in functions/classes, put a relevant example in Sarkas docs and make sure docs get built correctly.
+Docstrings should adhere to the `NumPy docstring convention <http://sphinxcontrib-napoleon.readthedocs.io/en/latest/example_numpy.html>`_.
 - **Testing the code:** There should be unit-tests for most of the functions/methods and they must pass our testing framework.

 Spreading the word of mouth